alduzzen1985/LookupNotesViewer/README.md

 	<li>Message to display when there aren't notes</li>
 </ul>

-Currently you can bond the Control just to a Text Field since is still not possible bond to Lookup Fields.
+Currently you can bond the control only to a Text Field since is still not possible bond to Lookup Fields.

 <img src="Pics/Settings.png"/>
 <hr/>